+I certify that I have read and understand the technical standards for selection listed above, and I believe to the best of my knowledge that I meet each of these standards without accommodations.
+I understand that if I am unable to meet these standards I may not be able to complete the program.

+Signature of Applicant

+Alternative statement for students requesting accommodations.

-I certify that I have read and unders to the best of my knowledge that I meet eac am unable to meet these standards I may no h of these standards without accomm • Signature of Applicant Date Alternative statement for students reque I certify that I have read and understhe best of my knowledge that I can meet estadSASS to determine what accommodations at these standards with or without accommodations. and the technical standards of select ach of these standards with certain a are appropriate and available.
-I unde eccommodations.
-I will work with erstand that if I am unable to meet Signature of Applicant Date and brogramm
+I certify that I have read and understand the technical standards of selection listed above and I believe to the best of my knowledge that I can meet each of these standards with certain accommodations.
+I will work with SASS to determine what accommodations are appropriate and available.
+I understand that if I am unable to meet these standards with or without accommodations I may not be able to complete the program.

+Signature of Applicant
-Appendix V - Student Health Form

-Emporia State University Teachers College Athletic Training Program
+Appendix V - Student Health Form Emporia State University Teachers College Athletic Training Program